Alessio2704/monte-carlo-simulator/README.md

 ## Contributing & Development

 Contributions are welcome!
-The most valuable way to contribute is to expand ValuaScript's "vocabulary" by adding new, high-performance functions to the C++ engine.

-The architecture is designed to make this process as simple and safe as possible.
-You can add a new function to a domain (or create a new domain entirely) without ever modifying the core engine or central build files.
+ValuaScript is designed to be a community-driven platform.
+The architecture is explicitly designed to make adding new functions—or even entirely new domains of science and engineering—as simple and safe as possible.

-### How to Add a New Function to the Engine
+### How to Add a New Function to an Existing Domain

 Let's walk through adding a function named `NewFunction` to the `financial` domain.

 **Step 1: Create the C++ Header (`.h`)**
 Define your operation's class interface.
-_File: `engine/include/engine/functions/financial/NewFunction.h`_
+*File: `engine/include/engine/functions/financial/NewFunction.h`*
 ```cpp
 #pragma once
 #include "include/engine/core/IExecutable.h"